MW37/myfirstpaper/README.md

 # myfirstpaper
-A paper on software carpentry
+A paper on Software Carpentry for the greater good!!

 ## Abstract